connergdavis/secure-ubuntu-server/index.md

 ## Chapter 0: Beginning
 Create a `sudo` user so root account can be disabled.

-### **Objectives**
+### Objectives
+- [ ] SSH to root account
 - [ ] Update Ubuntu
+- [ ] Create secure password
 - [ ] Create `sudo` user
-> Using root account means all programs are run by root account.
-> Root lets a program do *anything*, but most programs need very little access.
-> `sudo` can be used before a command to run that command as root - no need to login as root.
+> Root is full access - most programs don't need anywhere near that. `sudo` lets normal users run commands as root when
+> the higher privilege is actually needed.
 - [ ] Limit `su` command
 > `su` allows users to switch to other accounts, including root.
-> That's a powerful privilege.
+That's a powerful privilege.

 ### 0.0 SSH to root account
 ```bash